popcodeorg/popcode/README.md

 ### Developing in VS Code

-Popcode comes with a robust custom VS Code configuration, which is automatically enabled by `tools/setup`.
+Popcode comes with a robust custom VS Code configuration, which is automatically enabled by `tools/setup.py`.
 If you use VS Code, you can:

 - Run the `Show Recommended Extensions` command to easily install extensions that improve the Popcode developer experience
-- Start a server, run tests, and more by typing `tasks` into the Quick Open bar to autocomplete the task to run
+- Start a server, run tests, and more by typing `task` into the Quick Open bar to autocomplete the task to run
 - Debug either your development environment or a Jest test by typing `debug` into the Quick Open bar

 ### Using other editors